Actively Recruiting

 - Active infection

-- Osteonecrosis of the hip, moderate to severe arthritis (Kellgren-Lawrence grade 3 or higher), or moderate to severe hip dysplasia
+- Osteonecrosis of the hip, moderate to severe arthritis (Kellgren-Lawrence grade 3 or higher), or moderate-to-severe hip dysplasia

-- Chronic low back pain or sciatica
+- Chronic low back pain and/or sciatica

 - Previous hyaluronic acid injection